-Our Research Our Research Projects Do You See You?
-Impact of Media Representation on Women with Alopecia Alopecia UK funds invested: £500 When: October 2020-July 2021 Project type: Psychological Research Project Lead: Dr Shruti Narayaswamy Length of project: 18 months Research Institute: University of St Andrews Condition of interest: All types of female hair loss, including Alopecia Areata Funds being used for: Staff costs Research question: How do media representations (or the lack thereof) of Alopecia and hair loss impact women with these conditions?
-Justification for research project: This is a feasibility study focused on how female-identifying people with Alopecia react to the visual representation (or its lack thereof) of Alopecia and hair loss in media, such as film, TV, advertising and social media.
-The findings of this study will help inform guidelines for mainstream media representations of Alopecia and hair loss.
+Research Our Research Projects Do You See You?
+Impact of Media Representation on Women with Alopecia Alopecia UK funds invested: £500 When: January 2023 - June 2023 Project type: Psychology, Media Project Lead: Dr Shruti Narayanswamy Length of project: 6 months Research Institute: University of St Andrews Condition of interest: All types of female hair loss, including Alopecia Areata Funds being used for: Staff costs Research question: How do media representations (or the lack thereof) of all types of alopecia impact women with these conditions?
+Justification for research project: This is a feasibility study focused on how female-identifying people with alopecia react to the visual representation (or its lack thereof) of all types of alopecia in media, such as film, TV, advertising and social media.
+The findings of this study will help inform guidelines for mainstream media representations of alopecia.
 Data from questionnaires and transcribed interviews will be analysed and compiled into a report.
-This feasibility study could be scaled-up later into a larger study, to examine how media representation - or the absence of representation - of Alopecia and hair loss shapes body image and confidence.
+This feasibility study could be scaled-up later into a larger study, to examine how media representation - or the absence of representation - of alopecia shapes body image and confidence.
 Who is leading the project: Dr Narayanswamy recently received her PhD in Film Studies from the University of St Andrews.
 She is a teaching assistant in the Department of Film Studies and works with CEED, the University’s student development body.
 Over the course of her PhD research, Dr Narayanswamy worked on several projects analysing the social significance of film and media and understanding how the media around us shapes and impacts us.
 She has Alopecia herself and has written about her experiences with media representation on her blog.